adrianbaertschi/git-history-visualizer/README.md

 Adding input field to enter the url of the git repo.
 Got some errors when cloning the second repo, so will do a clean on the LightningFs object before the run.
 Learned about `v-modal` of Vue.js.
 Still got lint errors because `vue/no-mutating-props`, not sure how to fix.
 Added some logic and default values to make multiple runs possible.

+#### 05.01.2022
+Add component that show progress of cloning and walking through commits (https://isomorphic-git.org/docs/en/onProgress)

+#### 11.01.2022

+Component testing.
+Created demo project witch Vue CLI.
+This would handle a lot of the config.
+Decided against it to have fewer layers of abstraction.
+Use https://next.vue-test-utils.vuejs.org for Vue.js 3 compatibility.

 ### Links